 • Lead magnets

-Lead magnets: Lead magnets are usually more in-depth information and value that the audience can sign up for.
+Lead magnets: Lead magnets are usually more in-depth information and value the audience can sign up for.

 Of course, this is also not a comprehensive list.
 There could be many other types of content as well.